Exploring Whether or Not Personal Loans Are Bad

 • Personal loans generally offer a wide range of borrowing limits, typically between $1,000 and $100,000.

-• There is flexibility in how the funds can be spent, unlike a mortgage, which you must use to buy a house, or an auto loan, which must be used to purchase a car.
+• There is flexibility in how the funds can be spent, unlike with a mortgage, which you must use to buy a house, or an auto loan, which must be used to purchase a car.

 • Unsecured personal loans are offered by many lenders.
 There is no need to put any of your assets up as collateral for the loan, nor do you risk losing them should you default.